kevinclancy/SchemaTypes/README.md

 ## Existing Schema Languages for Hierarchical Database Systems

-Note that the ideas underlying this tool are applicable to other database systems besides MUMPs.
+Note that the ideas underlying this tool are applicable to other database systems besides MUMPS.
 Most generally, they apply to a class of database systems that I call "hierarchical"; this class includes document databases, key-value stores, and systems such as DynamoDB, which combine elements of both.
 Attempts to develop schema languages for these database systems have neglected the logical layer.
 For example, consider [Amazon NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) for DynamoDB.
 It uses types to describe the structure of data but contains no types to describe foreign keys.
 Instead, foreign keys are given the type `string`.

 ## Why not use SQL?